pushrocks/gulp-makejson/README.md

 Note: Using this plugin will currently result in only one json file being emitted.

 Feel free to contribute.
-Pullrequests will be reviewed in a timely manner.
+Pull requests will be reviewed in a timely manner.

 Regards
-Phil from Lossless Digital.
+Phil from Lossless Digital